OHDSI/TheBookOfOhdsi/OhdsiAnalyticsTools.md

 The second strategy develops an application that allows users to answer a specific class of questions in real time or near-real time.
 Once the application has been developed, users can interactively define queries, submit them, and view the results.
 An example of this strategy is the cohort definition and generation tool in ATLAS.
 This tool allows users to specify cohort definitions of varying complexity, and execute the definition against a database to see how many people meet the various inclusion and exclusion criteria.

 The third strategy similarly focuses on a class of questions, but then attempts to exhaustively generate all the evidence for the questions within the class.
 Users can then explore the evidence as needed through a variety of interfaces.
 One example is the OHDSI study into the effects of depression treatments. [@schuemie_2018b] In this study all depression treatments are compared for a large set of outcomes of interest across four large observational databases.
-The full set of results, including 17,718 empirically calibrated hazard ratios along with extensive study diagnostics, is available in an interactive web app[^systematicEvidenceUrl].
+The full set of results, including 17,718 empirically calibrated hazard ratios along with extensive study diagnostics, is available in an interactive web app.[^systematicEvidenceUrl]

 [^systematicEvidenceUrl]: http://data.ohdsi.org/SystematicEvidence/